Employer Virtual Recruiting Academy Key Takeaways

 - CSGD: There are places students are already looking to see if the organizations they are looking toward are listed (Diversity rankings, etc.).
 For instance, through the Human Rights Campaign each organization is given a series of questions looking at policies, procedures and practices to meet different markers for sexual and gender diversity.
 What do your policies look like on the ground?
 Have diverse representation among your recruiters, employees, leadership, and offer mentorship in these areas.
 People want to see others who represent them.
 As an organization be very intentional working against the stereotypes.

-- I-House: There should be a commitment and consistency around policy setting and spaces for learning, to provide training to employees and share resources.
+- Duke International Student Center: There should be a commitment and consistency around policy setting and spaces for learning, to provide training to employees and share resources.
 Consider language usage around policies and procedures that consider everyone fully.
 It is insightful for diverse backgrounds to be represented when creating policies.
 Engage with employees on this.

 - CMA: Look inward at how you hire and retain diverse talent.
 Create affinity groups and provide community within your organization.
 Have inclusive job descriptions (they/them).
 Some students with more unique names may not make it through the interview process due to bias, so remove biases.
 Talk about it on your team, create a plan of attack and look inward.
 Once a student is hired and part of the team, what are you offering for them?